A new mixed finite-element method for $H^2$ elliptic problems: Introduction

 We consider three-field mixed formulations for this fourth-order problem, with a particular focus on the treatment of the boundary conditions that arise naturally from the transition from the variational to strong forms.
 These formulations introduce the gradient of the solution as an explicit variable constrained using a Lagrange multiplier.
 Our approach is general in the sense that we are able to use elements of order $k, \ k+1,\ \text{and}\ k+1$ for the solution, its gradient, and the Lagrange multiplier respectively, where $k$ can be as large as the smoothness of the solution allows.
 The existence and uniqueness proofs are not complicated.
 A drawback here is that our formulation provides suboptimal convergence for some boundary conditions, as discussed below.

 If $c_0=c_1=0$, then \eqref{eqn:our_problem} represents the classical biharmonic equation.
 Many different types of finite-element methods have been considered in this context.
 Conforming methods, in which the finite-dimensional space is a subspace of the Sobolev space $H^2(\Omega)$, rely on the use of complicated basis functions.
 These require a high number of degrees of freedom per element, especially in three dimensions.
 Moreover, the elements are typically not affine equivalent; i.e.~the basis functions cannot be mapped to each element using a reference element in the standard way, and more complicated approaches are needed \cite{MR0520174,kirby2012common, articl}.
 In order to avoid the use of such $C^1$ elements, other types of finite elements can be used, leading to nonconforming methods in which the finite-element space is not a subspace of $H^2(\Omega)$, such as Morley and cubic Hermite elements \cite{MR2373954,MR2207619,MR0520174}.
-These elements are also complex to implement and require analysis of the consistency error, which sometimes implies suboptimal convergence when the consistency error is larger than the interpolation error of the element~\cite{MR3664257}.
+While simple to define, these elements are generally difficult to implement in existing software, and also require analysis of the consistency error, which sometimes implies suboptimal convergence when the consistency error is larger than the interpolation error of the element~\cite{MR3664257}.

 $C^0$ interior penalty (C0IP) methods can also be used for fourth-order problems, where the continuity of the function derivatives are weakly enforced using stabilization terms on interior edges~\cite{MR2142191,MR3022211,MR345432}.
-Brenner, Sung, and Zhang \cite{ MR2142191} solved the problem $\Delta^2 u-\nabla \cdot(\beta(x)\nabla u)=f$, where $\beta(x)$ is a nonnegative $C^1$ function.
+Brenner and Sung \cite{ MR2142191} solved the problem $\Delta^2 u-\nabla \cdot(\beta(x)\nabla u)=f$, where $\beta(x)$ is a nonnegative $C^1$ function.
 Their approach is to find $u\in CG_k(\Omega,\tau_h)$, $k\geq 2$, that satisfies the system

 where $\gamma>0$ is a penalty parameter, $CG_{k}(\Omega,\tau_h)$ is the space of continuous Lagrange elements of degree $k$ on a triangulation $\tau_h$ of the domain $\Omega$, and